marcus-crane/utf9k/src/content/projects/october.md

 ---
-title: "October"
+title: October
-category: "projects"
+category: projects
-slug: "october"
+slug: october
 ongoing: true
-description: "A project of mine that allows Kobo users to sync their highlights to Readwise.
-It solves a problem in my workflow and I use it quite regularly."
+description: A project of mine that allows Kobo users to sync their highlights to Readwise.
+It solves a problem in my workflow and I use it quite regularly.
 tags:
-  - "ereader"
+  - ereader
-  - "golang"
+  - golang
-  - "kobo"
+  - kobo
-  - "react"
+  - react
-  - "readwise"
+  - readwise
-  - "sqlite"
+  - sqlite
-  - "wails"
+  - wails
+publish: true
+output: src/content/projects
 ---

 ![A screenshot of October.
 Visible is a macOS window in the foreground with the background wallpaper visible behind it.
 The window shows that a Kobo Libra H20 is currently connected.
 On the right is a single button that asks if the user would like to sync 249 highlights to Readwise.
 At the bottom is a toast saying that 217 highlights were sent to Readwise successfully.](https://cdn.utf9k.net/projects/october/selector_main.png)